ardunn/alexdunn.io/hugo/content/cv.md

 # Speaking

+0. **Dunn, A.** "Machine Learning with Matminer" at Materials Project Workshop 2021, Remote. _August 8, 2021_

-1. **[Invited]** **Dunn, A.**, Jain, A. "Software tools for Accelerating Materials Discovery with Machine Learning" at Foundational and Applied Data Science for Molecular and Material Science Engineering (Lehigh I-DISC Institute for Data, Intelligent Systems, and Computation), Bethlehem, Pennsylvania. _May 23, 2019_.
+1. **Dunn, A.**, Jain, A. "Software tools for Accelerating Materials Discovery with Machine Learning" at Foundational and Applied Data Science for Molecular and Material Science Engineering (Lehigh I-DISC Institute for Data, Intelligent Systems, and Computation), Bethlehem, Pennsylvania. _May 23, 2019_.

 2. **Dunn, A.**, Wang, Q., Ganose, A., Faghaninia, A., Jain, A. “An Automatic Materials Science Machine Learning Tool for Benchmarking and Prediction” at AI-based Investigation of Material Properties (TMS 2019), San Antonio, Texas. _March 12, 2019_